 How many people will be there?

 This is a small, intimate event designed to feel safe and personal.
-We aim to keep it cozy and connected and for space purposes, we'll have no more than 12 attendees.
+We aim to keep it cozy and connected and we'll have about 15 attendees.

 Is the space accessible?

 Yes!
 We’re committed to creating a welcoming and inclusive environment for everyone.
-The venue includes an ADA-accessible entrance, size-inclusive furniture, and accessible, gender-neutral restrooms.
+We have an ADA-accessible entrance, size-inclusive furniture, and accessible, gender-neutral restrooms.

 We are neurodivergent ourselves, so there will never be overhead lighting in the rooms we're working in.
 Picture soft lamps, and natural light only.
 If you have any specific accessibility needs or concerns, please don’t hesitate to reach out.
 We’re happy to support you however we can to ensure you feel safe, seen, and comfortable throughout the afternoon.